pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### CSS Validator Testing

-I ran my CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) as well as [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
-No errors were displayed, however there was one warning shown regarding the use of vendor extended pseudo elements (see screenshot).
-This was kept in the file despite the warning, as it was the only way to access the progress bar for styling.
+I ran my CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+No errors were displayed, however there were two warnings shown regarding the use of vendor extended pseudo elements (see screenshot).
+This was kept in the file despite the warnings, as it was the only way to access the progress bar for styling.

 <details><summary>Screenshots</summary>